harpone/keyword_cluster/README.md

 # Similarity search for Reddit topics

+**WARNING**: this is very much a work in progress.
+The ELMo embeddings and the similarity search work fine, but I was having lots of trouble gitting a decent sized dataset for the ResNet and just didn't have enough time to optimize the data processing.
+Also probably has lots of bugs!

+I won't have time to work on this anymore this week (spent around 16 hours on it already), so I'll just leave it for The Judgement as it is now...

+## Rough idea:
-Idea is to train a classifier to predict the subreddit based on the title text, and then to use the classifier's near-top layer as an embedding and to measure similarity between titles by nearest neighbor distance in the embedding space.
+The idea is to train a classifier to predict the subreddit based on the title text, and then to use the classifier's near-top layer as an embedding and to measure similarity between titles by nearest neighbor distance in the embedding space.